microsoft/DirectX-SDK-Samples/README.md

    1. "DXUT11.1" is a Direct3D 11 only version that does not make use of legacy D3DX which shipped on [GitHub](https://github.com/microsoft/DXUT).

 * The version of Effects for Direct3D 11 included in this repository matches the updated version which shipped on [GitHub](https://github.com/microsoft/FX11).
 Note that the required `fx_*` profiles for the HLSL compiler are deprecated.

+## Contributing

+This project is largely a historical reference of the legacy DirectX SDK samples with some modernization over the past decade.
+There's no *Issues* tab as the content is largely provided "as is".
+PRs for critical fixes, in particular security issues, are welcome.

+When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

 ## Code of Conduct